astropy/specutils/docs/fitting.rst

     >>> np.random.seed(42)

-For the purpose of the example, build a ``spectrum1d`` variable that will be used in the fitting:
+For the purpose of the example, build a `~specutils.Spectrum1D` object that will be used in the fitting:

 .. code-block:: python